Trump says not upset by North Korean launch of short-range missiles

 Ballistic missile tests by North Korea are banned by UN Security Council resolutions that Pyongyang rejects as infringing on its right to self-defence.

-The launches were the first North Korean missile tests since Trump met Kim last month and agreed to revive denuclearization talks stalled since a failed summit between the two of them in February.
+The launches were the first North Korean missile tests since Trump met Kim last month and agreed to revive denuclearisation talks stalled since a failed summit between the two of them in February.

 US Secretary of State Mike Pompeo said in interviews on Thursday that fresh talks were still possible and that he anticipated they would take place in a couple of weeks.
 "You know, lots of countries posture before they come to the table," he told Fox News in reference to the North Korean tests.